Why Listing Early in the Week Helps Sellers

 • Sunday “second look” showings

-That pattern supports early-week launches because your listing can catch both waves: midweek planners and weekend shoppers.
+That pattern supports a first weekend showings strategy because your listing can catch both waves: midweek planners and weekend shoppers.

 Common bad advice sellers hear about listing days